kevin-chalmers/set08103/labs/lab01/README.md

 ## Getting Started with GitHub

-The whole point of version control is to maintain your code somewhere backed-up and sharable with your team.
+The whole point of version control is to maintain your code somewhere backed-up and shareable with your team.
 We will use *GitHub* as a repository for this module.
 First, you will need to create an account on GitHub if you haven't already.
 Go to [GitHub](https://github.com/) and **Sign Up**.
 Two things to note:

 1. You do not need a paid for account.
 2. If you are a student, GitHub will give you [unlimited private repositories](https://education.github.com/pack).